Baroque music of the British Isles: Charles II

-With the Restoration of the monarchy in 1660, Charles II made the court once more the centre of musical patronage in Britain, the theatres were reopened and, after the introduction of a new Book of Common Prayer in 1662, choral music began to be developed again.
+Following the Stuart Restoration of the English monarchy in 1660, Charles II made the court once more the centre of musical patronage in Britain, the theatres were reopened and, after the introduction of a new Book of Common Prayer in 1662, choral music began to be developed again.
 The king's time on the continent, his (hidden) preference for Catholicism and explicit desire for entertainment led to the embracing of the Baroque and continental forms of music.
 The court became something of a crossroads of European musicians and styles on a much grander scale than previously achieved.
 It was probably in these circumstances that Welsh musicians at the court encountered the Italian triple harp, which they adopted and which by the end of the century had supplanted simpler harps to become a national Welsh symbol.
 As well as encouraging many French musicians to join his court, the king dispatched the young Pelham Humfrey (1647–74) to study in Paris, probably in 1665.
 When he returned he became the Master of the Children of the Chapel Royal and composer to the Court.
 Although he died aged only 27 he was highly influential on other English composers like William Turner (1651–1740), John Blow (1649–1708) and Henry Purcell (1659–95).
 Early in his career Purcell wrote secular music, including for the theatre.
 Later, as organist of Westminster Abbey and the Chapel Royal, he devoted himself to sacred music.
 In both fields he emerged as the most influential British composer of the era.